Myths of Nuclear Graphite in World War II, with Original Translations: Translations

-Earlier measurements (Report ``The Diffusion Length for Thermal Neutrons in Carbon'' [G-12 \citep{g12bothe}]) on rather inhomogeneous graphite of not very high purity ($\sim1\%$ ash weight) had not led to a decision on the question.
-The new measurements were carried out with electrographite from Siemens-Plania.
-This is probably the purest carbon that is industrially produced in large quantities.
-We determined the ash content to be 0.09$\%$; the ash was also specifically examined for neutron absorption (Fig. 3).
-The material was available in cleanly processed, fairly homogeneous blocks.
-The relatively high density of 1.7 was also favorable.
+Earlier measurements (Report ``The Diffusion Length for Thermal Neutrons in Carbon''~\cite{g12bothe}) on rather inhomogeneous graphite of not very high purity ($\sim$1\% ash by weight) had not led to a definitive conclusion.
+The new measurements were performed with electrographite from Siemens Plania.
+This is probably the purest carbon that is manufactured in large quantities.
+We determined the ash content to be 0.09\%; the ash was also specifically examined for neutron absorption (Fig. 3 [not reproduced here]).
+The material was available in cleanly machined, fairly homogeneous blocks.
+Another advantage was its relatively high density of 1.7.

-This time the diffusion measurements were carried out using the density measurement method already used by D\"opel and Heisenberg for D$_2$O. Although this requires more effort in our case, it is probably somewhat more accurate than the measurement method used in the previous study.
+This time, the diffusion measurements were carried out using the density measurement method used by Döpel and Heisenberg for D$_2$O. Although this requires more effort in our case, it is probably somewhat more accurate than the measurement method used in the previous study.

-A 110 cm outer diameter free--standing sphere was constructed from suitably cut graphite blocks (Fig. 1 [Figure \ref{fig:experiment} of this paper]).
+From suitably cut graphite blocks, a self-supporting sphere with a diameter of 110 cm was constructed (Fig.~1).
 Only the lowest layers were slightly supported by a light stand made of aluminum.
-The sphere stood on a 10 cm high cylinder made of paraffin--waxed wood; a slot in between was left free for the insertion of cadmium.
-The whole thing was surrounded by a tight--fitting, watertight, open--topped rubber cover and stood on a sturdy iron plate (Fig. 2).
-A lifting device could be attached to this to lower the sphere into a water container 135 cm outer diameter.
-The thickness of the water was therefore at least 10 cm on all sides; this is the saturation thickness for thermal neutrons.
-A Cd layer could be placed between the carbon and the rubber shell.
-Fig.3 shows the graphite sphere partially covered with the Cd strip, which was held together by Leukoplast [tape].
+The sphere rested on a 10 cm high cylinder made of paraffinized wood; a slot was left free in between for the insertion of cadmium.
+The whole thing was surrounded by a tight-fitting, watertight, open-topped rubber cover and stood on a sturdy iron plate (Fig. 2).
+A lifting device could be attached to this to lower the sphere into a water container 135 cm in diameter.
+The thickness of the water was therefore at least 10 cm on all sides; this is the saturation thickness [penetration depth] for thermal neutrons.
+A Cd layer could be placed between the carbon and the rubber cover.
+Fig.~3 shows the graphite sphere partially covered with Cd strips, which was held together by Leukoplast [tape].